fpezzato/ConstraintLayoutOverlap/README.md

 ![Demo](https://thumbs.gfycat.com/DismalGreedyGoral-size_restricted.gif)

 # Note:
-1) This is a proof of concept, but if there is any interest just let me know I can extract it into a proper library
+1. This is a proof of concept, but if there is any interest just let me know I can extract it into a proper library
-2) For this demo I'm using a ConstraintLayout.
+2. For this demo I'm using a ConstraintLayout.
 The latest release is 1.1.0-beta1.
 If in the future this use case will be supported I'll deprecate this entire project!
+3. Are you wondering: who wrote such strange UI requirements, where a view cannot be resized but can be hidden?
+Well, just one word: _advert_!